fprime-community/fprime-workshop-led-blinker/docs/initial-integration.md

 In order to check that the deployment was created successfully, the user can build the deployment.
 This will build the code for the current host system, not the remote embedded hardware allowing local testing during development.

-> This will reuse the build cache created during the project creation.

 ```shell
 # In led-blinker
 cd LedBlinker
 fprime-util build
 ```

+> This will reuse the build cache created during the project creation.
+CMake warnings may appear to indicate that the build cache is refreshing.
+The build should start shortly thereafter.

 ## Adding `Led` Component To The Deployment